What Does it Take to Be a Financial Services Sales Agent?

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 - Sales Associate

 - Relationship Banker

 Is There Job Demand for Financial Services Sales Agents?

-There were about 375,700 jobs for Financial Services Sales Agent in 2016 (in the United States).
+In the United States, there were 375,700 jobs for Financial Services Sales Agent in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Financial Services Sales Agent by 2026.
-The BLS estimates 38,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.

 The states with the most job growth for Financial Services Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.